eerieA/gitpeek-lang/README.md

 ## On [Render](https://render.com/)

-Choose Docker as type of deployment.
-Set environment variable GH_AC_TOKEN to get higher rate quota ([GitHub Docs](https://docs.github.com/en/rest/rate-limit/rate-limit?apiVersion=2022-11-28)).
+Choose Docker as deployment language.
+Set environment variables:
+  - `GH_AC_TOKEN` to get higher rate quota ([GitHub Docs](https://docs.github.com/en/rest/rate-limit/rate-limit?apiVersion=2022-11-28)).
+  - `CACHE_TIMER` to set the JSON cache expiration time.
+It can only be integer, the unit is hour and default value is 24 (hours).

 After deployment goes live, the endpoint can be called.
 A typical use case is to insert it into a Markdown rendered by GitHub: